brianmaierjr/long-haul/_posts/2014-12-12-figure-with-caption.markdown

 ---
 layout: post
-title:  "This is a test post"
+title:  "Figure With A Caption"
 date:   2014-12-12
 ---